Study smarter with Fiveable

 These assessments prioritize demonstration of skills in meaningful contexts over recall of isolated facts.
 They reflect constructivist principles and measure deeper understanding through real-world tasks.

-Compare: Performance-Based vs. Authentic—all authentic assessments are performance-based, but not all performance-based assessments are authentic.
-A chemistry lab is performance-based; testing water quality for a local stream is authentic.
-The distinction matters when discussing real-world relevance.
+Compare: Performance-Based vs. Authentic.
+All authentic assessments are performance-based, but not all performance-based assessments are authentic.
+A chemistry lab following a set procedure is performance-based; testing water quality for a local stream and presenting findings to the city council is authentic.
+The distinction hinges on whether the task has genuine real-world purpose beyond the classroom.

 These assessments prioritize consistency and comparability across large populations, often serving policy and accountability purposes beyond individual classrooms.